 All claims against San José State University must be filed with the Risk Management Department within six (6) months of the accident or incident date of occurrence.
 Completed claim forms must be mailed or delivered to the address below along with a $25 Claim Filing Fee.
 Checks should be made out to "Trustees of CSU."

-Visit the Cal State University Risk Management and Public Safety website for further information and to obtain a claim form [pdf].
+Visit the California State University Systemwide Risk Management website for further information and to obtain a claim form [pdf].